barrust/bloom/README.md

 it definitely has not.
 Bloom Filters guarantee a 0% False Negative rate with a pre-selected false positive rate.

+To use the library, copy the `src/bloom.h` and `src/bloom.c` files into your project and include it where needed.

 ## License:
 MIT 2015